dshieble/Tensorflow_Deep_Taylor_LRP/README.md

 # Tensorflow_Deep_Taylor_LRP
-Layerwise Relevance Propagation with Deep Taylor Series in TensorFlow
+Layerwise Relevance Propagation with Deep Taylor Series in TensorFlow.

+You can use LRP to visualize the relative feature importances of the input to a neural network.

 ## How to Use